 The ‘ESB Clinical Biomechanics Award’ was established by ESB with the purpose of fostering the application of Biomechanics to clinically oriented problems.
 The award is biennial.
-On those ESB Congresses that are held on even years (2016, 2018, etc.) the most meritorious proceedings paper of clinical relevance is chosen from the submitted abstracts.
+On those ESB Congresses that are held on even years (2020, 2022, etc.) the most meritorious proceedings paper of clinical relevance is chosen from the submitted abstracts.
 Eligibility includes ESB membership and an indication at the time of abstract submission that you would like to compete for the Award.
+Only previously unpublished work is eligible for the Clinical Biomechanics award.
 The deadlines for submitting proceeding abstracts are all defined ahead of the ESB congresses.
 The selection is made by an ad hoc Award Committee which prioritises all relevant abstracts and selects 4 finalists, which are then invited to present oral presentations during a special session of the ESB congress.
 The final winner is chosen based both on the quality of the proceeding abstract and the oral presentation at the Conference.

 The first author receives a certificate and an amount of 1000 € donated by Elsevier Science Ltd., the publisher of Clinical Biomechanics.